INSPIRE-MIF/gp-data-service-linking-simplification/proposals/good-practice/good-practice-fiche.md

 - **[ISO 19115:2003]** - EN ISO 19115:2003, *Geographic information — Metadata*
 - **[ISO 19115:2003/Cor 1:2006]** - EN ISO 19115:2003/Cor 1:2006, *Geographic information — Metadata — Technical Corrigendum 1*
 - **[ISO/TS 19139:2007]** - ISO/TS 19139:2007, *Geographic information — Metadata — XML schema implementation*
-- **[ISO metadata schemas]** - ISO Metadata schemas
+- **[ISO Metadata schemas]** - ISO Metadata schemas
 - **[IR for MD]** - Commission Regulation (EC) No 1205/2008 of 3 December 2008 implementing Directive 2007/2/EC of the European Parliament and of the Council as regards metadata
 - **[IR for NS]** - Commission Regulation (EC) No 976/2009 of 19 October 2009 implementing Directive 2007/2/EC of the European Parliament and of the Council as regards the Network Services
-- **[IRs for ISDSS]** - Commission Regulation (EU) No 1089/2010 of 23 November 2010 implementing Directive 2007/2/EC of the European Parliament and of the Council as regards interoperability of spatial data sets and services
+- **[IR for ISDSS]** - Commission Regulation (EU) No 1089/2010 of 23 November 2010 implementing Directive 2007/2/EC of the European Parliament and of the Council as regards interoperability of spatial data sets and services
 - **[INSPIRE MD TG]** - JRC. *Technical Guidance for the implementation of INSPIRE dataset and service metadata based on ISO/TS 19139:2007*.  v2.0.1 - 2017-03-02
 - **[INSPIRE NS - Download Service TG]** - JRC. *Technical Guidance for the implementation of INSPIRE Download Services*. v3.1 - 2013-08-09
 - **[INSPIRE NS - View Service TG]** - JRC. *Technical Guidance for the implementation of INSPIRE View Services*. v3.11 - 2013-04-04